|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Using a pre-made graham cracker pie crust makes this a quick and easy dessert, but do allow for cooling time before serving.
+Use a pre-made graham cracker pie crust makes this a quick and easy dessert, or try making your own graham cracker crust.
 This pie is good enough to serve alone, but you can always add a dollop of homemade whipped cream or a scoop of your favorite vanilla ice cream.

 - 1/2 cup light brown sugar

 - 2 cups (about 1 medium papaya) fresh papaya (cut into 1-inch cubes*)